Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 Review the job description to get a sense of what these might be and edit your answer so that the required essential ones are shown first.

-Throughout your InterviewGold course we teach you all about how to answer these questions.
+Throughout your InterviewGold training course we teach you all about how to answer these questions.
 A good starting point is the section on competency behaviours in the Essential Learning module.